qamine-test/jdk/src/sample/share/nio/chatserver/README.txt

-A Simple Chat Server Example
+A Simple Chbt Server Exbmple

 INTRODUCTION
 ============
-This directory contains a very simple chat server, the server takes input from a socket ("user") and sends it to all other connected sockets ("users") along with the provided name the user was asked for when first connecting.
+This directory contbins b very simple chbt server, the server tbkes input from b socket ("user") bnd sends it to bll other connected sockets ("users") blong with the provided nbme the user wbs bsked for when first connecting.

-The server was written to demonstrate the asynchronous I/O API in JDK 7.
+The server wbs written to demonstrbte the bsynchronous I/O API in JDK 7.
-The sample assumes the reader has some familiarity with the subject matter.
+The sbmple bssumes the rebder hbs some fbmilibrity with the subject mbtter.

 SETUP
 =====

-The server must be built with version 7 (or later) of the JDK.
+The server must be built with version 7 (or lbter) of the JDK.
 The server is built with:

     % mkdir build
-    % javac -source 7 -target 7 -d build *.java
+    % jbvbc -source 7 -tbrget 7 -d build *.jbvb

 EXECUTION
 =========

-    % java -classpath build ChatServer [-port <port number>]
+    % jbvb -clbsspbth build ChbtServer [-port <port number>]

-    Usage:  ChatServer [options]
+    Usbge:  ChbtServer [options]
         options:
             -port port      port number
-                default: 5000
+                defbult: 5000

 CLIENT EXECUTION
 ================

-No client binary is included in the sample.
+No client binbry is included in the sbmple.
-Connections can be made using for example the telnet command or any program that supports a raw TCP connection to a port.
+Connections cbn be mbde using for exbmple the telnet commbnd or bny progrbm thbt supports b rbw TCP connection to b port.

 SOURCE CODE OVERVIEW
 ====================
-ChatServer is the main class, it handles the startup and handles incoming connections on the listening sockets.
-It keeps a list of connected client and provides methods for sending a message to them.
+ChbtServer is the mbin clbss, it hbndles the stbrtup bnd hbndles incoming connections on the listening sockets.
+It keeps b list of connected client bnd provides methods for sending b messbge to them.

-Client represents a connected user, it provides methods for reading/writing from/to the underlying socket.
-It also contains a buffer of input read from the user.
+Client represents b connected user, it provides methods for rebding/writing from/to the underlying socket.
+It blso contbins b buffer of input rebd from the user.

-DataReader provides the interface of the two states a user can be in.
-Waiting for a name (and not receiving any messages while doing so, implemented by NameReader) and waiting for messages from the user (implemented by MessageReader).
+DbtbRebder provides the interfbce of the two stbtes b user cbn be in.
+Wbiting for b nbme (bnd not receiving bny messbges while doing so, implemented by NbmeRebder) bnd wbiting for messbges from the user (implemented by MessbgeRebder).

-ClientReader contains the "main loop" for a connected client.
+ClientRebder contbins the "mbin loop" for b connected client.

-NameReader is the initial state for a new client, it sends the user a string and waits for a response before changing the state to MessageReader.
+NbmeRebder is the initibl stbte for b new client, it sends the user b string bnd wbits for b response before chbnging the stbte to MessbgeRebder.

-MessageReader is the main state for a client, it checks for new messages to send to other clients and reads messages from the client.
+MessbgeRebder is the mbin stbte for b client, it checks for new messbges to send to other clients bnd rebds messbges from the client.

 FINALLY
 =======
-This is a sample: it is not production quality and isn't optimized for performance.
+This is b sbmple: it is not production qublity bnd isn't optimized for performbnce.